Mikastiv/NesOxyde/README.md

 Launch: ./nesoxyde [SyncMode] \<iNES File\>

-SyncMode: -A (default) or -V
+SyncMode:

-- Audio sync (-A).
-The emulation is synced with the audio sample rate (44100Hz).
+- Audio sync (default): The emulation is synced with the audio sample rate (44100Hz).
 Can cause frame lag.
-- Video sync (-V).
-The emulation is synced with the video refresh rate of 60fps.
+- Video sync (-V): The emulation is synced with the video refresh rate of 60fps.
 Can cause audio pops and cracks.

 ## Controls